-Daniel is reportedly one of the wealthiest men in Latin America, with his four sons controlling the four TV stations in Managua and his wife handling media relations for the government.
+Daniel is reportedly one of the wealthiest men in Latin America, with his four sons controlling the four TV stations in Managua and his wife, Rosario Murillo, handling media relations for the government.
 In any case, she issues prepared statements — but does not answer questions.
 That’s exactly how a dictatorship would operate.

-In August 2016 Ortega announced that his wife, Rosario Murillo, would be his vice-presidential running mate.
+In August 2016 Ortega announced that his wife would be his vice-presidential running mate.
 I’m not making that up.
 Check it out here:

-The irony: if Daniel Ortega is elected for another term, he’ll become Nicaragua’s longest-serving President.When I think of Daniel Ortega, I am reminded of this Nicaraguan proverb:
+Ortega is Nicaragua’s longest-serving President.When I think of Daniel Ortega, I am reminded of this Nicaraguan proverb:

 “Renounce a friend who covers you with his wings and destroys you with his beak.”

-Valle-Garay has retired from teaching, but he’ll never retire from helping Nicaragua and its people.
+Valle-Garay had long retired from teaching but never retired from helping Nicaragua and its people.

-In stark contrast to Mr. Ortega, the soft-spoken diplomat remained faithful to the Sandinista cause.
-He continues to fight in the trenches.
+The soft-spoken diplomat remained faithful to the Sandinista cause.
+He continued to fight in the trenches.